 How to get help

 Stop by University Health Behavioral Health Crossroads, 300 W. 19th Terrace in Kansas City, Missouri.
-Walk-in care is available Monday through Friday from 8:30 am to 2 pm.
+Walk-in care is available Monday through Friday from 8:00 am to 12 pm.
 A master's-level mental health professional will meet with you and help you get the care you need.
-Or for more information, call 816.404.5709 Monday through Friday from 8 am to 5 pm.
+Each person who utilizes walk-in hours will be assessed and connected to appropriate services.
+Please bring with you if available, a photo ID, insurance card (if applicable), guardianship paperwork (if applicable), and birth certificate (for minors).
+For more information, call 816.404.5709 Monday through Friday from 8:00 am to 5 pm.